greenteaphd/MaxCalester/README.md

 add a new csv file containing the new restaurant's data set that follows the format other csv files are in and create a new Python file for that specific restaurant.
 Please refer to the existing files as references as the code will stay mostly the name.
 You will need to do mostly name changes and text changes.

 The program features two solutions: a greedy algorithm solution and a dynamic programming solution.
-They are comparable in performances.
+Either run the file titled MaxCalesterDynamicProgrammingSolution to run the dynamic programming solution or the MaxCalesterMainProgramGreedy file to run the greedy algorithm solution.
+Both are console-based interactions.
+They will work without any further set up.
+Have fun!
 What are you waiting for?
 Run the program and happy eating!

 Best,